 In other words, not only do accounting functions keep track of data, they also help to facilitate passage of that data to the correct entities.
 They ensure that transactions can continue flowing smoothly so that the business can keep running.

 The difference between accounting and bookkeeping.

-One last point here: semantically, there’s some confusion between the terms accounting and bookkeeping.
+One last point here: semantically, there’s some confusion between the terms “restaurant accounting” and “restaurant bookkeeping.”

 While both activities could fall under our above definition of accounting, in common usage, bookkeeping means record-keeping, while accounting typically means record-keeping plus summarization, analysis, and communication.
 A bookkeeper might keep QuickBooks updated; an accountant might help you to create financial statements or process your taxes.